 Place value!
 It an essential part of every math curriculum.
 For children to be really successful in math they MUST understand this….or they will just be going through the motions.
 Motions that are not understood, and will be forgotten as they move on.

 There are many ways that you can teach place value, and doing small place value activities daily is important.
-So today I’m sharing with you a number of the day worksheet that will help you develop place value skills each and every day.
+So today I’m sharing with you a number of the day worksheet and Google Slides that will help you develop place value skills each and every day.